Clarifai/docs/docs/api-guide/model/custom-text-model-walkthrough.md

 ```
 </TabItem>
 </Tabs>
+-->

 ## Add a Batch of Texts

-We'll now add several text inputs that we will later use as a training data in our custom model.
+We'll now add several text inputs that we will later use as training data in our custom model.
 The idea is that we'll create a model which can differentiate between positive and negative sentences \(in a grammatical sense\).

 We'll mark each input with one of the two concepts: `positive` or `negative`.